tuvrai/globetrotter/README.md

 ## Instructions
 To play the game, just clone or download this repository and open _main.html_ file in browser.
+Soon it will be available in the internet also.

 ### Scroll wheel ###
 Allows zooming in / out the map